 While The Lord of the Rings is undeniably a masterpiece, we can all agree that it would have been even better had it also included a talking dog that solved mysteries.
 One fan fiction author, seeing the error of J.R.R.
 Tolkien’s ways, wrote a story that dropped the cast of Scooby Doo straight into Middle Earth.

 The tale begins with Scooby and the rest of the gang finding the one ring, which transports them to the Shire and turns them into hobbits.
 They promptly team up with Frodo and company to destroy the ring; the story is basically the same as the source material, except most of the rich mythology has been replaced with a love triangle featuring Fred, Daphne and Legolas.
-Oh, and Scooby falls in love with a sexy elf dog.
+Oh, and Scooby falls in love with an elf dog.

 Sadly, this epic wasn’t finished, so we’ll never know how it ends.
 However, we’re willing to bet that the plan was for Sauron to be defeated by an elaborate Rube Goldberg machine, at which point he was unmasked and revealed to be mean old Lobelia Baggins.